analizajb/social-network-api/README.md

 # social-network-api

+An API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 ## Summary

 This challenge caters to a social media startup.
 They requested for their social network to use a NoSQL database so that their website can handle large amounts of unstructured data.